Mind Body Soul

 Create an online presence.

-Wear clothes such as a t-shirt or hat with a gospel message.
+Promote the faith by wearing clothes such as a t-shirt or hat with a gospel message.
 It can be subtle or loud and proud.

 Run for office and stay true to your faith and values.